 How To Pick A Custom Suit Lining

 There are many benefits to custom clothing.
 Impeccable fit and comfort top the list, but the ability to express your personality through your clothes is important too.
-Whether working with our image consultants in Philadelphia or New York, we guide you through the selection of all manner of styling details.
+Our image consultants in Philadelphia will guide you through the selection of all manner of styling details.
 Today, we’ll focus on how to pick a custom suit lining.

 What To Consider When Picking A Lining

-When you buy a tie, you need to think about what shirts you have that you can wear with it.
+When you buy a tie, you need to think about what shirts you have at home.
 When you buy a sport jacket, you’ll want to consider shirts.
 Pant purchases require thinking about your sock collection, and the list goes on.

 Linings are unlike other components of clothing in that they don’t require coordination with other pieces.
 Sure, it won’t hurt if you put a burgundy lining in a navy suit so that it matches the tie you’ll wear on your wedding day, but you don’t have to do that.
 Linings are inherently hidden and don’t affect your first impression, so we encourage clients to have as much (or as little) fun as their personalities warrant.

 With that in mind, the world is your oyster – bold paisleys, dots, geometrics, and other special-interest linings are fair game.
 Just make sure it aligns with your personality.

 Different Lining Placements

 In addition to selecting the lining itself, you can pick how the lining is set up in the jacket.
 With that said, lots of our clients defer to us when making this decision.

 - Full linings are what you see on the majority of jackets on the market, not just the ones we make.
 The lining covers the entire inside of the jacket and the insides of the sleeves.